PointCloudLibrary/pcl/doc/advanced/content/exceptions_guide.rst

   * exit with some error if the exception is critical
   * modify the parameters for the function that threw the exception and recall it again
-  * throw an exception with a meaningful message saying that you encountred an exception
+  * throw an exception with a meaningful message saying that you encountered an exception
   * continue (really bad)